-:Dear Deborah: You are not wrong.
-However, your parents may be clinging to you not because they are worried about what will happen to you if something happens to THEM.
+They may be clingy because they are worried about what will happen to THEM if something happens to YOU.

 :Dear Abby: My husband of eight years had an affair with an old girlfriend who is also married.
 I have spent the last nine months trying to forgive him, but he keeps breaking my heart because he can’t seem to get over her.